Lystrosaurus declivis Assemblage Zone: Lithology

-The Lystrosaurus Assemblage Zone ranges from the Palingkloof Member of the upper Balfour Formation west of 24°E. It comprises the entire Katberg Formation and the first third of the Burgersdorp Formation east of 24°E. The Balfour Formation is located within the Adelaide Subgroup, while the Katberg and Burgersdorp are within the Tarkastad Subgroup of the Beaufort Group.
+The Lystrosaurus declivis Assemblage Zone ranges from the Palingkloof Member of the upper Balfour Formation west of 24°E. It comprises the entire Katberg Formation and the first third of the Burgersdorp Formation east of 24°E. The Balfour Formation is located within the Adelaide Subgroup, while the Katberg and Burgersdorp are within the Tarkastad Subgroup of the Beaufort Group.
 Its contact with the underlying Daptocephalus Assemblage Zone marks the Permian-Triassic boundary.

 The boundary is defined by a change in the sedimentary rock types.
 The changing rock types across the boundary reveal a change in the fluvial environment, from meandering high sinuosity river channels composed of greenish-grey siltstones and mudstones found in the underlying Daptocephalus Assemblage Zone.
 From the start of the Palingkloof Member the predominant presence of mudstone and siltstone show that meandering river channels were present, however, in arid and warmer conditions due to change in colour of the rocks to reddish-brown and maroon.
 These are inter-spaced with claystones, olive to grey fine-grained sandstone, and reddish-brown to maroon shales.
 In the overlying Katberg Formation, alluvial fans containing braided low sinuosity river channels comprising mainly coarse-grained sandstone appear.
 These sandstones form either single and multi-storey channel sandstones and crevasse-splay sandstones.
 The dominance of sandstones is diagnostic of the Katberg Formation.
 The sandstones are interspersed by reddish-brown siltstones and mudstones which were deposited as silt sediments washed down the braided channels further down the Karoo Basin.
 The mudstones here often contain cracks which are infilled with sandstone.
-The domination of sandstone in the Lystrosaurus Assemblage Zone shows that the climate at the time had become more arid, where rainfall was unpredictable and the shallow, braided rivers would seasonally dry up.
+The domination of sandstone in the Lystrosaurus declivis Assemblage Zone shows that the climate at the time had become more arid, where rainfall was unpredictable and the shallow, braided rivers would seasonally dry up.
 When the rivers flowed again after the rains, due to being shallow, they would frequently flood their banks, hence the presence of crevasse-splays.
 Conglomerates are also found in eastern outcrops, which are indicative of erosion occurring due to die-offs of plant ecosystems.
 There is in addition a notable gap in coal deposits at this time as a result.
 Siltstone and mudstone outcrops are less common, with the majority of outcrops of these being found in the lower sections within the Palingkloof Member and in its uppermost section within the Burgersdorp Formation.
 Nodule conglomerates comprising pedogenic nodules and intrabasinal clasts are also found.